Family Fortunes: Format

-Two family teams, each consisting of five members, are asked to guess the results of surveys in which 100 people would be asked open-ended questions (e.g., "We asked 100 people to name something associated with the country Wales" or "We asked 100 people to name a breed of dog").
+Two family teams, each consisting of five members, are asked to guess the results of surveys in which 100 people would be asked open-ended questions (e.g., "We asked 100 people to name any animal that lives wild in the United Kingdom" or "We asked 100 people to name a food you smell to be sure it's fresh").
 Although rarely acknowledged during the programme, the 100 people surveyed are invariably audience members who have volunteered before the show or the families themselves who would be asked questions for the next series.

 Each round begins with a member of each family (in rotation, meaning all players do this at least once) approaching the podium.
 As the question is read, the first of the two nominees to hit the buzzer gives an answer.
 If it is not the most popular answer, the other nominee is asked.
 If both nominees fail to give an answer that is on the board, the next members of each family are chosen to answer the question, starting in the same order as the first two nominees.
 The family with the more popular answer then chooses whether to "play" the question or "pass" control to the other family.

 The host then passes down the line of the controlling team, asking for an answer from each member.
 After each answer, the board reveals whether it features.
-If not or if they can not come up with an answer in time, the family is charged with a strike (marked with an X), losing control of the board upon their third strike (officially known as striking out in the official rules) in the round.
-If a family manages to come up with all the answers before striking out, they win the amount in pounds of the total number of people who had given the answers.
+If not, or if they can't come up with an answer in time, the family loses a life; the family loses control of the board if they lose three lives in the round.
+If a family manages to come up with all the survey answers before losing three lives, they win the amount in pounds of the total number of people who had given the answers.
+Losing a life is marked with an X on the board accompanied by a buzzer.

-If a family strikes out, the opponent is given the chance to "steal" by coming up with an answer that may be amongst those missing.
-Only the head family member (the first family member or the designated captain) may give the answer after consultation.
+If a family loses all three lives, the opponent is given the chance to "steal" by giving one of the correct missing answers.
+Only the head family member may give the answer after consulting the family.
 If the answer is present, this family wins the round and is said to have "stolen" the money.
-Otherwise, the family that plays the board keeps the money.
+Otherwise, the family that played the board keeps the money.

 On celebrity specials, each top answer adds a bonus of £200 (later £250) to that family's charity.